Is OEPTC applied for and rent/property tax declared?

 If the client’s birthday is after March 31, then the client can wait until the next year to file (unless they have some other reason to file, for example they earned income; or paid tuition for a course taken at age 17).

 Encourage clients to authorize auto-fill.
 Some clients believe they have all their t-slips, but they may be mistaken.
-In addition, by using auto-fill you’ll avoid entry errors, learn early on if there are issues with the client’s name not matching CRA records, and you will be able to view useful information such as tuition carry-forward amounts and whether the client is registered for email communication and direct deposit.
+In addition, by using auto-fill you’ll avoid entry errors, learn early on if there are issues with the client’s name not matching CRA records, automatically add tuition or CTC carryforward amounts, and you may be able to confirm if the client is registered for email communication and direct deposit.

 If a client claims childcare expenses, print them Form T778 since the CRA could request the form later.
 If the childcare provider is an individual, enter the provider’s SIN number into UFile.
 The Income Tax Act requires that the SIN be provided.

-If the client is receiving ongoing child benefits, review UFile’s estimate with them to confirm it matches their present payments.
-If there’s a difference, investigate the reason and check for errors.
-Keep in mind that benefits decrease slightly once a child turns 6, so a small reduction may be expected.
+If the client is receiving ongoing monthly child benefits, review UFile’s estimate with them to confirm that it is close to the present amount.
+If there’s a large difference, investigate the reason and check for errors.
+Keep in mind that benefits decrease a little once a child turns 6, so a small reduction may be expected.

 For a couple, to get the Canada Child Benefit, both spouses have to file a tax return (although they both don’t have to be filed by the tax clinic).